facebook/react-native/docs/Tutorial.md

   }
 ```

-The renderMovie function stays as it is except that we assign each item a key (read about [why dynamic children should be keyed](https://facebook.github.io/react/docs/multiple-components.html#dynamic-children)).
+`renderMovie` method stays as it is except that we assign each item a key (read about [why dynamic children should be keyed](https://facebook.github.io/react/docs/multiple-components.html#dynamic-children)).

 ```javascript
   renderMovie(movie) {